amgspendingspree/pico2-swd-riscv/README.md

 ## 0. VIBE CODE WARNING

 About 70% of the code is vibe coded; The readme is almost completely generated.
-I spent nights with the oscilloscope and the docs and made a working prototype that was able ti do sba/read/write regs and do abstract commands and progbuf, the rest was done with claude code.
+I spent many nights with the oscilloscope and the docs and made a working prototype that was able ti do sba/read/write regs and do abstract commands and progbuf, the rest was done with claude code.

 ## 1. ARCHITECTURAL OVERVIEW